Foreign Trade Zone Advantages

 Inventory Taxes

-By federal statute, tangible personal property imported from outside the U.S. and held in a FTZ, and tangible personal property produced in the U.S. and held in a zone for exportation, are not subject to state and local ad valorem taxes.
-Most state and county tax authorities exempt all merchandise in a FTZ from inventory taxation.
+By federal statute, tangible personal property imported from outside the U.S. and held in an FTZ, and tangible personal property produced in the U.S. and held in a zone for exportation, are not subject to state and local ad valorem taxes.
+Most state and county tax authorities exempt all merchandise in an FTZ from inventory taxation.

 Country of Origin Marking-Labeling

-Merchandise, which needs labeling or labeling changes, can be entered into a FTZ and labeled properly.
+Merchandise, which needs labeling or labeling changes, can be entered into an FTZ and labeled properly.
 This can substantially reduce expenses for improper marking on goods entering the U.S.

 Goods at Hand